Submit Tutorial Proposal

 Teachers

-• Étienne Ollion , Professor of Sociology, Ecole Polytechnique, Paris, France
+• Étienne Ollion, Professor of Sociology, Ecole Polytechnique, Paris, France

-• Émilien Schultz , Senior Data Scientist, CREST-Institut Polytechnique de Paris, France
+• Émilien Schultz, Senior Data Scientist, CREST-Institut Polytechnique de Paris, France

 Description

 This tutorial aims to provide an up-to-date overview of the applications of large language models (LLMs) in research, with a particular focus on key areas such as fine-grained text classification, information extraction, and text clustering.
 To this end, it will cover fundamental concepts, including zero-shot learning, fine-tuning, encoder-decoder architectures, and Low-Rank Adaptation (LoRA), while also presenting various types of language models and their respective affordances.
 Drawing on the most recent discussions in the field, the tutorial will offer guidance on developing efficient processing pipelines, taking into consideration the computational resources available to researchers.
 Participants will gain practical knowledge through a combination of theoretical discussions and hands-on case studies.
-The session will feature Jupyter notebooks and an open-source software interface to demonstrate project implementation, including text preparation, annotation, fine tuning, inference.
-Additionally, attendees will receive reusable scripts to facilitate replication and adaptation in their own research projects.
-Beyond technical considerations, the tutorial will address the computational and annotation requirements associated with LLMs, as well as the environmental costs of different models.
-By integrating theoretical insights with practical implementation strategies, the session aims to delineate what is currently achievable with LLMs, what challenges persist, and what remains speculative.
-As a follow-up to a previous IC2S2 tutorial (2023), this session has been updated to reflect recent advancements.
-It will cater to both advanced and less advanced programmers, helping researchers choose the most suitable approach for their work.

 Bridging Human and LLM Annotations for Statistically Valid Computational Social Science